cnshsliu/yarknodemenu/README.md

 Of course, this is an example callback function, you should use your own as required.

-However, normally you need to keep the second "on:sizeChanged", because svelte-menu can change it's own size on mouse enter/leave, and we should catch this event to change the position of main area.
+However, normally you need to keep the second "on:sizeChanged", because svelte-menu can change it's own size on mouse enter/leave, and we should catch this event to change the position of main display area.

+Here is the exmapple in demo, you may change it accordinly to fit your need.

 ```javascript
 const onSizeChanged = async (event: CustomEvent) => {